imagej/imagej.github.io/_pages/plugins/analyze-skeleton/index.md

 General Description
 -------------------

 {% include thumbnail src='/media/Tagging example.png' title='Example of voxel classification'%} This plugin tags all pixel/voxels in a skeleton image and then counts all its junctions, triple and quadruple points and branches, and measures their average and maximum length.
 The tags are shown in a new window displaying every tag in a different color.
-You can find it under {% include bc content='Analyze | Skeleton | Analyze Skeleton (2D/3D)'%}.
+You can find it under {% include bc path='Analyze | Skeleton | Analyze Skeleton (2D/3D)'%}.
 See [Skeletonize3D](/plugins/skeletonize3d) for an example of how to produce skeleton images.

 The voxels are classified into three different categories depending on their 26 neighbors: